delucks/scripts/README.md

 ## Python

+* Lsim.py: Encode/decode from the L-language used by Computational Theory (WIP)
 * x86.py: Dump instruction information from the official Intel reference
 * cdump.py: Dump pages of posts from craigslist so you can grep them
 * linkvalidate.py: Print out the return codes of all the links on a certain HTTP site.